 - Cause the improvement or remission of T2DM to last for years

-Types of Metabolic and Bariatric Surgeries
+Types of Metabolic and Bariatric Surgeries for Diabetes

 The following are the most common bariatric surgeries performed in the United States and their known effects on T2DM.
 View detailed descriptions of common bariatric surgery procedures.

 Roux-en-y Gastric Bypass is a surgery that alters the GI tract to cause food to bypass most of the stomach and the upper portion of the small intestine.
 The operation results in significant weight-loss and causes remission of T2DM in 80 percent of patients and improvement of the disease in an additional 15 percent of patients.